bhogasamudramviswaeswaarreddy/classic-models-power-bi/classic-models-power-bi-main/classic-models-power-bi-main/README.md

 ---

 ## 📄 License
-This project is open-source under the [MIT License](LICENSE).
+This project is open-source under the [sMIT License](LICENSE).

 ---

 ## ✨ Author
-Created by Trinadh Jagarlamudi(https://github.com/trinadh8247)
+Created by Bogsamudram Visweswar Reddy